Let me ask you a question:

 I actually think this is a great thing.
 Basically, instead of trying to please everyone, Growtheme is just trying to be the perfect solution for one specific niche of WordPress users.

-Hands-on with Growtheme
+Getting started with Growtheme

 Alright, I think it’s just about time we actually dug into the theme itself.
 So, let’s go hands-on with Growtheme.
 Starting right at the beginning…